Planning for different groups of employees

 Some individuals may be advised not to have the vaccine due to a medical condition, while others may be allergic or have trypanophobia (a fear of needles).
 These people could be protected by the disability provisions within the Equality Act 2010 if they refuse the vaccine.

-For employees with a genuine medical reason that prevents vaccination, employers should take other steps with regards to health and safety, for example reinforcing their COVID-19 secure working environment, facilitating remote working where possible, or considering a different role.
+For employees with a genuine medical reason that prevents vaccination, employers should take other steps with regards to health and safety, for example reinforcing their COVID-19 risk management, regular testing, facilitating remote working where possible, or considering a different role.
 In some cases, medical advice may need to be taken with the employee’s consent.